jaanga/terrain-r2/readme.md

 Everything FOSS or Open Data

-* Source and data hosted on free server GitHub
+* Source code and data are hosted on a free server: GitHub

-Coded for Dummies
+Coded for 'Dummies'

 * Follows [Mr.doobs' manifesto]( https://github.com/mrdoob/three.js/blob/master/README.md ): 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
 * Everything written in JavaScript